-The Council's most visible light rail projects are those currently in construction or engineering phases .
+The Council's most visible light rail projects are those currently operating, but additional projects are under construction or in engineering phases .
 Additional proposed routes would expand the system to better connect all parts of the region.

-The Southwest light rail - a future extension of the METRO Green Line - is a 15-mile route between Eden Prairie and downtown Minneapolis that passes through Minnetonka, Hopkins and St. Louis Park.
-This area is home to more than 210,000 people and encompasses several key employment centers, making it an important economic growth area for the Twin Cities.
-More about the Southwest light rail project.
+The future extension of the METRO Green Line is a 15-mile route between Eden Prairie and downtown Minneapolis that passes through Minnetonka, Hopkins and St. Louis Park.
+This southwest metro area is home to more than 210,000 people and encompasses several key employment centers, making it an important economic growth area for the Twin Cities.
+More about the METRO Green Line Extension (Southwest) project.

-The proposed Bottineau light rail route would travel through the cities of Minneapolis, Golden Valley, Robbinsdale, Crystal and Brooklyn Park.
-It would be an extension of the METRO Blue (Hiawatha) line and connect to the Green (Central and proposed Southwest) LRT lines and Northstar commuter rail line near Target Field.
-Details about the proposed Bottineau light rail project.
+The proposed METRO Blue Line extension would extend the existing METRO Blue Line (Hiawatha Avenue and downtown Minneapolis) north through the cities of Minneapolis, Golden Valley, Robbinsdale, Crystal and Brooklyn Park.
+It will connect to the Green (Central and Southwest) LRT lines and Northstar commuter rail line near Target Field.
+Details about the proposed Blue Line Extension (Bottineau) project.